 Writing Intensive Requirement

 Certain Texas State courses are designated as “writing intensive” and are labeled as (WI) in this catalog and the schedule of classes.
-In order to achieve this status, at least 65 percent of the course grade must be based on written assignments and a minimum of one extended piece of writing must be required.
+In order for a course to receive this designation, at least 65 percent of the course grade must be based on written assignments and a minimum of one extended piece of writing must be required.
 All undergraduate degrees at Texas State require a minimum of 9 semester credit hours of writing intensive courses for graduation.
 Writing intensive credit must be taken at Texas State.